devflowinc/philosophize-this/transcript-scrape/README.md

-# mintlify --> Trieve ingest with chunking
+# Trieve Ingest for Philosophize This Podcast

 ## Setup